Wall Park Avenue, Seven Hills

 Project overview

-Transport for NSW will be upgrading Wall Park Avenue to improve road safety and traffic flow.
-Road changes will include new 'No Stopping' zones and bus zones to help ease congestion.
+Transport for NSW will progress with the proposal to upgrade Wall Park Avenue to improve road safety, public transport efficiency and traffic flow.
+Road changes will include new full-time 'No Stopping' zones and bus zones to help ease congestion to support reliable and safer journeys for all road users.

 Project information